Frederic-K/Frederic-K/README.md

 - 👋 Hi, I’m @Frederic-K
 - 👀 I’m interested in ... crafting, reading, cooking, gaming nd ofc coding ^^
-- 🌱 I’m a Front-End Dev React JS :)
+- 🌱 I’m a Full-stack Dev - MERN :)
 - 💞️ I’m looking to collaborate on ... any exciting projet :D
 - 📫 How to reach me :
   - discord: Ark7442